Evangelism Should Be Bold

 Wedding at Cana

-At a wedding at Cana – when they ran out of wine – Jesus’ mother put Him on the spot to produce more.
+At a wedding in Cana – when they ran out of wine – Jesus’ mother put Him on the spot to produce more.
 She was probably trying to force the issue.
 She knew exactly who Jesus was and she knew things were starting to shape up.
 John garnered a lot of attention with both his preaching and baptizing and she knew Jesus had been baptized.
 So why not use a miracle at a wedding to start the ball rolling.

 To His credit Jesus did obey Mary – she was His mother – but He let her know she was meddling, in a very kind way, and the miracle went unnoticed.
 No one but the servants and Mary knew a miracle had been done and they were probably afraid to mention it.